morrislab-pc/lab_website/content/info/processing_pipeline.md

         .{51-100}{250}

-* A good documentation for bdf syntax for ERPLAB can be found here: https://github.com/lucklab/erplab/wiki/Assigning-Events-to-Bins-with-BINLISTER:-Tutorial
+* A good documentation for bdf syntax for ERPLAB can be found here: [Assigning Events to  Bins with BINLISTER: Tutorial](https://github.com/lucklab/erplab/wiki/Assigning-Events-to-Bins-with-BINLISTER:-Tutorial)

 * Find and select the bin descriptor file you created for your experiment.

-* Check `Read the eventlist from the current dataset`, select `Write the results to the current dataset`,select `Warn if bins have already been assigned`, and select `Transfer the eventlist info to EEG.event`.
+* Check `Read the eventlist from the current dataset`, select `Write the results to the current dataset`, select `Warn if bins have already been assigned`, and select `Transfer the eventlist info to EEG.event`.

 * Save the binned Eventlist to a text file as `EID_S##_elist_bin.txt` (`EID` = 3 letter experiment ID; `S##` = S plus two digit subject number e.g. `S08`, `S19`)

 * Click `Run`.

-18. Epoch data
+#### 13. Epoch data

     `ERPLAB > Extract bin-based epochs`